List of Charmed characters: Darryl Morris

 Dorian Gregory (pictured) portrayed Darryl Morris between seasons one and seven.

 Darryl Morris (played by Dorian Gregory) is a lieutenant in the San Francisco Police Department.
 Darryl is introduced as the partner of Andy.
 At first, Darryl is suspicious of the sisters' recurring connection to mysterious murders and crimes.
 However, a few months after Andy's death, the sisters reveal to him that they are good witches trying to bring justice and protection to the world.
 Throughout the series, Darryl helps the sisters cover up unsolved cases related to demonic activity, grants them favors, and gives them general support.
 After season seven, Darryl and his family move to the East Coast.

 Leo Wyatt

 Leo Wyatt (played by Brian Krause) is the Halliwell sisters' whitelighter, a guardian angel for good witches—who has the powers to orb, heal, sense, glamour and hover.
 Leo is introduced into season one as the sisters' handyman who is hired to fix up their house, but they later discover that he is actually their whitelighter.
-Leo's whitelighter duties often causes problems for his marriage to Piper and their family.
+Leo and Piper become romantically involved, eventually marrying and having children, but Leo's whitelighter duties often cause problems for his marriage to Piper and their family.
 Their relationship is the first of many conflicts between the Halliwells and The Elders.